IEvangelist/profanity-filter/README.md

 | `ReplacementType.MiddleAsterisk` | `"MiddleAsterisk"` | Replaces profane content with asterisks, but only in the middle of the word.
 For example, a swear word with four letters could look like this `f**k`. |
 | `ReplacementType.MiddleSwearEmoji` | `"MiddleSwearEmoji"` | Replaces profane content with a random swear emoji, but only in the middle of the word.
 For example, a swear word with four letters could look like this `f🤬k`. |
 | `ReplacementType.VowelAsterisk` | `"VowelAsterisk"` | Replaces profane content with asterisks, but only the vowels.
 For example, a swear word with four letters could look like this `sh*t`. |

+## Label requirements

+This action will look for a label with the following verbatim name `"profane content 🤬"`, if found this label is applied to any issue or pull request where profane content filteration occurs.